gaurav510610/Employee-Attrition-EDA-ML-PowerBI/README.md

 ## Project Overview

-Employee attrition is a critical challenge for organizations as it directly impacts productivity, cost, and workforce stability.
-This project analyzes employee attrition patterns and identifies key factors influencing employees leaving the organization using **Python (EDA & Machine Learning)** and an **interactive Power BI dashboard**.
+This project analyzes employee attrition patterns to identify key factors associated with employees leaving an organization.
+The analysis is performed using Python for exploratory data analysis and exploratory machine learning, and insights are presented through an interactive Power BI dashboard.

-The objective is to deliver **data-driven insights** that help HR teams understand attrition drivers and support informed workforce decisions.
+The focus of the project is to derive clear, data-driven insights that can help HR teams understand attrition drivers and support informed workforce decisions.

 ---